Nishaweb-developer/javascript_projects/README.md

+**To Do List**

+**Description**
+This is a simple To-Do List application built using HTML, CSS, and JavaScript.
+It allows users to add and delete tasks once completed or no longer needed.
+The project demonstrates basic DOM manipulation, event handling, and styling with CSS.

+**Features**
+Add a task to the list by typing in the input box and pressing the "Add" button or hitting the "Enter" key.
+Each task is displayed with a delete button.
+Tasks can be removed from the list by clicking the delete button.

+**Technologies Used**
+HTML: Structure and content of the web page.
+CSS: Styling and layout of the application.
+JavaScript: Handles task addition, deletion, and dynamic updates to the DOM.

+**How It Works**

+*Adding a Task:*
+The user types a task in the input field.
+The task is added to the list below the input field after clicking the "Add" button (or pressing Enter).
+Each task appears with a delete button next to it.

+*Deleting a Task:*
+When clicking the delete button next to a task, that specific task is removed from the list.

+**Calculator**

 This is a simple calculator built using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations like addition, subtraction, multiplication, and division.

 **Features**